spring-projects/spring-petclinic/readme.md

 This is used for the OSS on Azure using Java + Spring / App Modernisation sprint.

-**Note:** Instead of using `java -jar target/*.jar` to run the application locally, you should use `./mvnw spring-boot:run` as thje former doesn't seem to work very well.
+**Note:** Instead of using `java -jar target/*.jar` to run the application locally, you should use `./mvnw spring-boot:run` as the former doesn't seem to work very well.

 Original README below: